-Foreign currency transaction loss -The Company had a foreign currency loss of \$0.1 million and \$0.5 million for the years ended December 31, 2022 and 2021, respectively.
-A substantial portion of the losses relate to changes in the Chilean peso.
+Foreign currency transaction loss -The Company had a foreign currency loss of \$2.5 million and \$0.1 million for the years ended December 31, 2023 and 2022, respectively.
+A substantial portion of the losses relate to changes in the Argentine peso.

-Other income (expense)- Other expense was \$1.8 million for the year ended December 31, 2022 compared to \$0.1 million for the comparable period in 2021.
-The increase in other expense was driven by \$2.9 million related to the settlement of a claim related to a previously-closed sale of a business, partially offset by other income due to a gain on sale of a building associated with the Badger restructuring and the reversal of a previously recorded contingent liability consideration.
+Other income (expense)- Other expense was \$0.3 million for the year ended December 31, 2023 compared to \$1.8 million for the comparable period in 2022.
+The expense in 2023 relates to a pension settlement obligation of \$0.2 million related to the termination of services provided by union members and \$0.3 million of legal settlement charges, offset by royalty income in connection with the sale of the Sabre business in 2020.
+The amount for 2022 relates to a legal settlement, partially offset by a gain on the sale of a Badger facility and the reversal of a previous recorded contingent liability.

-Income tax - The calculation of the overall income tax provision for the twelve months ended December 31, 2022 primarily consists of a domestic income tax provision resulting from the acquisition of Rabern, foreign income taxes, the change in uncertain tax positions and valuation allowance.
+Income tax (benefit) expense - The calculation of the overall income tax benefit for the twelve months ended December 31, 2023 primarily consists of a domestic income tax benefit due to a partial release of the valuation allowance offset by the Rabern domestic tax provision, foreign income taxes offset by a partial release of the PM Italy valuation allowance, and the change in uncertain tax positions.

-The Company's effective tax rate continuing operations was an income tax provision of 96.8% on a pretax loss of \$2.2 million compared to an income tax provision of 36.3% on a pretax loss of \$3.4 million from prior year.
-The effective tax rate for the year ended December 31, 2022 differs from the U.S. statutory rate of 21% primarily due to the tax effects related to the mix of domestic and foreign earnings, nondeductible permanent differences, domestic and foreign losses for which the Company is not recognizing an income tax benefit, the change in uncertain tax positions and valuation allowance.
+The Company's effective tax rate was an income tax benefit of (43.8%) on pretax income of \$5.5 million compared to an income tax provision of 96.8% on a pretax loss of \$2.2 million from prior year.
+The effective tax rate for the year ended December 31, 2023 differs from the U.S. statutory rate of 21% primarily due to the tax effects related to the mix of domestic and foreign earnings, nondeductible permanent differences, US federal GILTI inclusion, a partial release of the US federal and PM Italy valuation allowances and the change in uncertain tax positions..